 Because Bloom exposes the connected target via a GDB RSP debug server, any IDE with GDB RSP client capabilities can interface with Bloom to gain access to the target.
 The CLion IDE is equipped with GDB RSP support.

-For debugging AVR microcontrollers, CLion must be configured to use the avr-gdb client.
-This can be installed via the following command (assuming support for the APT package manager):
+For debugging AVR microcontrollers, CLion must be configured to use the avr-gdb executable.
+This can be installed via the gdb-avr package.

 $ sudo apt-get install gdb-avr;

 There is a known bug in GDB, when configured for debugging AVR targets.
 This bug results in GDB's failure to read program (flash) memory from the target, subsequently causing disassembling operations to fail.
 This bug was fixed in GDB version 10.1.

 Some OS repositories may not contain the latest version of the gdb-avr Debian package.
 The following command can be used to confirm the GDB version is 10.1 or later:

 Repositories for Ubuntu 20.04 or earlier do not contain the latest version of gdb-avr.
 To install the latest version, users can manually download the Debian package from https://packages.ubuntu.com/hirsute/gdb-avr or https://packages.debian.org/stable/gdb-avr.
 The package can be installed via the following command: